The General Theory of Employment, Interest and Money: Praise

 Many of the innovations introduced by The General Theory continue to be central to modern macroeconomics.
-For instance, the idea that recessions reflect inadequate aggregate demand and that Say's Law (in Keynes's formulation, that "supply creates its own demand") does not hold in a monetary economy.
+For instance, the idea that recessions reflect inadequate aggregate demand and that Say's law (in Keynes's formulation, that "supply creates its own demand") does not hold in a monetary economy.
 President Richard Nixon famously said in 1971 (ironically, shortly before Keynesian economics fell out of fashion) that "We are all Keynesians now", a phrase often repeated by Nobel laureate Paul Krugman (but originating with anti-Keynesian economist Milton Friedman, said in a way different from Krugman's interpretation).
 Nevertheless, starting with Axel Leijonhufvud, this view of Keynesian economics came under increasing challenge and scrutiny and has now divided into two main camps.

-The majority new consensus view, found in most current text-books and taught in all universities, is New Keynesian economics, which accepts the neoclassical concept of long-run equilibrium but allows a role for aggregate demand in the short run.
+Prior to the financial crises of 2007-9, the majority new consensus view, still found in most current text-books and taught in all universities, was New Keynesian economics, which (in contrast to Keynes) accepts the neoclassical concept of long-run equilibrium but allows a role for aggregate demand in the short run.
 New Keynesian economists pride themselves on providing microeconomic foundations for the sticky prices and wages assumed by Old Keynesian economics.
 They do not regard The General Theory itself as helpful to further research.
 The minority view is represented by post-Keynesian economists, all of whom accept Keynes's fundamental critique of the neoclassical concept of long-run equilibrium, and some of whom think The General Theory has yet to be properly understood and repays further study.

-In 2011, the book was placed on Time's top 100 non-fiction books written in English since 1923.
+In 2011, the book was placed on Time's top 100 non-fiction books written in English since 1923, almost 400 universities are teaching a revised curriculum that takes instability seriously and Keynes's notion of uncertainty has become more familiar as 'radical uncertainty'.